What are patient-driven health technologies?

 Top 5 patient-driven health technologies

-At its core, blockchain technology was created by a group of computer science experts to protect the privacy of people surfing the web.
+At its origin, blockchain technology was created by a group of computer science experts to protect the privacy of people surfing the web.
 As such, it is purpose-built to address issues of data privacy in the digital world, especially when it comes to sensitive information such as health data.
 By creating a distributed network of stakeholders, blockchains ensure the integrity of data, making it immutable once it is stored on-chain.
 This technology’s most promising application is derived from patients’ need to gain control over the way their health data is used and with whom it is shared.
 Indeed, there are growing concerns over the way medical data is used, especially by tech giants or pharmaceutical companies.
 Patients advocate for more transparency and control over their health data and blockchain appears to be the only technology that can respond to their needs.

 Health sensors and telehealth

 The Covid-19 crisis revealed that the habit we all have to drive to the closest hospital or to our GP when something goes wrong might change in the future.
-Telemedicine has become a viable alternative to rushing to a doctor’s office and it’s success during the pandemic showed that patients are willing to change the way they consume care when needed.
+Telemedicine has become a viable alternative to rushing to a doctor’s office and its success during the pandemic showed that patients are willing to change the way they consume care when needed.
 In France, the government decided an extension of the 100% reimbursement of telemedicine acts until December 31, 2020.
 Indeed, the weekly number of medical teleconsultations had peaked around one million since April, even if it fell by a third in May after the end of the lockdown.
 As such, telehealth is a great example of a technology whose usage has been patient-driven at a time when it appeared to be the only solution to ensure the continuity of care.

 Health sensors go hand-in-hand with telemedicine, as they allow patients to maintain a good level of health from their homes.
 Most patients are, by now, familiar with wearables such as the apple watch, ECG devices or sleep sensors that make everything measurable from blood pressure to respiratory patterns.
 But they also expect their medical team to be able to extract insights from these wearables for an educated diagnosis.
 Undoubtedly, the adoption of these remote monitoring tools by physicians will be pushed by their own patients, advocating for a more continuous follow up of their health, from the comfort of their homes.